synamaxmusic/robotron-2084/README.md

 ## Build instructions

-Place all the files in the repository alongside with Macroassembler {AS}'s asl, pbind, and p2bin executables.
+First, place all the files in the repository alongside with Macroassembler {AS}'s asl, pbind, and p2bin executables.

 ### Batch files